-Mountain bikes have been designed and constructed to withstand the wear and tear, and still, stand strong against all adversities.
+Mountain bikes have been designed and constructed to withstand wear and tear and still stand strong against all adversities.
 As you ride, mountain bikes provide you more clearance so that you can climb gorges and ruts.

 They can fly through cragged and dented paths and still provide the rider the comfort he is looking for with fewer chances of punctures or injury.

-Some adventurous riders aim to ride even faster on these bikes and seek for tips and tricks on how to increase the velocity of these 2-wheelers.
+Some adventurous riders aim to ride even faster on these bikes and seek tips and tricks on how to increase the velocity of these 2-wheelers.
 How do you make them go faster?
-Let’s dive right into that, shall we?
+Let’s dive right into that!